NanXYZH/RobustOptSpline3D/README.md

 ## Note

-This repository contains the original source code for our paper "Efficient Worst-Case Topology Optimization of Self-Supporting Structures for Additive Manufacturing".
+To see our original source of paper "Topology Optimization of Self-supporting Structures for Additive Manufacturing using Implicit B-splines Representation".